The Ultimate Surf Travel Guide: Mastering the Art of the Global Strike

 Phase 4: Logistics, Budgets, and the “Secret” Hacks

 Budgeting for a surf trip requires a “buffer fund.”
 Boards get broken, boats break down, and sometimes you need to bribe a taxi driver to strap a 9-foot longboard to the roof of a subcompact car.
-When booking flights, check the “Board Bag Policy” specifically.
-Some airlines charge per board, while others charge per bag.
-I’ve saved hundreds of dollars by using “stealth” bags that look like standard luggage but hold two shortboards.
-Always take photos of your boards at the check-in counter as proof of their condition in case of an insurance claim.
+Navigating airline fees doesn’t have to break the bank if you implement tactical, field-tested budget surf travel tips to protect your capital.

 Frequently Asked Questions